Investors

 Get the inside track on Keepmoat and our financial performance

-2021: at a glance
+2025: at a glance

 Evolved for growth

 Each of the regional businesses has its own management board and is empowered to deliver our overarching operational excellence strategy, applying the Group’s policies and systems to local markets and circumstances.
-This agile structure and approach mean we are well positioned for future growth.
+This agile structure and approach mean we are well positioned for future growth

-Nine regional businesses, organised into two divisions:
+Ten regional businesses, organised into three divisions:

-Annual Report 2021
+Annual Report 2025

 Download our previous annual reports